 The CAB water supply system consists of seven groundwater production wells and two water treatment facilities, CAB-1 and CAB-2.
 CAB-1 consists of two groundwater supply wells, disinfection equipment, storage tanks, and distribution piping equipment.
 CAB-2 consists of five groundwater supply wells, disinfection equipment, storage tanks, and distribution piping equipment.
 Both facilities are regulated by the Florida Department of Environmental Protection and the Southwest Florida Water Management District.
 The most recent Water Management District permit allows for a total combined permitted withdrawal rate of 4.597 million gallons per day.
 This total has been reduced from prior limits.
 The following figure shows the general location of the CAB facilities:

-Mr. Richard Owen, AICP, serves as the Authoritys Executive Director.
-Mr. Owen started with the Authority in July 2012.
-He has 30 years of experience with water resource issues, planning and resource management with the Southwest Florida Water Management District, as well as experience in private consulting firms.
-As Executive Director for the Authority, Mr. Owen is responsible for all operations and management of consultant contracts, budgeting and financial matters of the Authority.
-Mr. Owen holds a Masters of Public Administration and a Masters in Economics from the University of South Florida.
+Mrs. Suzannah J. Folsom, PE, PMP, serves as the Authoritys Executive Director.
+Mrs. Folsom started with the Authority in December 2019.
+She has 20 years of experience, working previously as a Senior Professional Engineer at Tampa Bay Water, a regional water supply authority for the three counties south of WRWSA, and as a small business owner and consultant.
+As Executive Director for the Authority, Mrs. Folsom is responsible for all operations and management of consultant contracts, budgeting and financial matters of the Authority.
+Mrs. Folsom holds a Masters of Engineering in Water Resource Management and a Bachelor of Science in Environmental Engineering from the University of Florida.